 Programs often choose to take a literal approach to shining a light on afterschool programs when they plan their celebrations!
-From lighting up landmarks to aiming the spotlight closer to home, here's what you need to know to help your event shine.
+From lighting up landmarks to aiming the spotlight closer to home, here's how you can help your event shine.

-For more than a decade, the Empire State Building has been lighting up New York City skyline in support of afterschool programs everywhere.
+For over a decade, the Empire State Building has been lighting up the New York City skyline to support afterschool programs everywhere.
 It's one of the most iconic Lights On Afterschool traditions.

 But it's not the only one!
 Many afterschool programs work with libraries, recreation and parks departments, universities, local athletic teams, arts institutions, and museums.
 If one of your partners has a prominent property in the community, reach out and ask if it could be lit up for afterschool!